 9 am -1 pm

 Tulsa, OK 74133

 - Start Early!
 Perfection really does take time.
 This wonderful, dynamic, artistic, and architectural process will take longer than you are thinking it will.

-- Up to 30 Gingerbread Buildings will be accepted.
+- Up to 30 Scale Model Gingerbread Entries will be accepted.

 - This competition is for all ages, from elementary to professional.